 Animal Lovers Share Their Favorite Products

 This is Nelly, a Russian blue, owned by Mary Anne from La Habra, California.
-Mary Anne saw a strange behavior in her cat so she purchased an Elliptical Pet Fountain, Stainless Steel Top and Intelligent Auto Power Off Pump to remedy the situation.
+Mary Anne saw a strange behavior in her cat so she purchased a Cat Water Fountain to remedy the situation.

 Mary Anne says, “All of a sudden, my cat has started to drink out of the toilets even though she has had a gravity waterer for three years.
 She always drank a lot of water but is not drinking as much as she used to, so I thought I’d try this water fountain.”
 This was easy to assemble and Nelly loves it.

 Nelly also likes her Neco Ichi Necoichi Cat-headed Scratcher Bed.
 She likes to scratch it and curl up inside and sleep in it,

 Susie in Orange, California is the ultimate cat spoiler.
 She says her cats bring her so much joy that no amount of money spent on them is enough.
 Susie buys YOFUN Smart Interactive Cat Toy – Newest Version 360 Degree Self Rotating Ball to keep her cats busy.
 However, getting Larry up from a nap in his royal bed can be a challenge!

 Penny cat belongs to Pat and Kathy in San Jose, California.
 Be careful of those hidden claws!
 Penny is the kind of cat that lets you pet her when she wants you to.
 But a handful of Temptations Cat Treats will win her over every time!